Sound Recordist Teams

 Here is the breakdown.
 South Africa rewards a sound recordist with both rich material and demanding conditions.
 The country's Rainbow Nation identity, with twelve official languages including Zulu, Xhosa, Afrikaans and English, means recordists frequently capture interviews and actuality across several languages.
 Location work spans the wind of the Cape Peninsula, the deep quiet of the Karoo, the layered ambience of the Kruger bushveld and the busy soundscapes of Johannesburg and Soweto, each calling for different technique and microphone choices.
 Documentary subjects abound, from the heritage of Robben Island and the Cradle of Humankind to wildlife in the national parks.

 Here is what that looks like on the ground.
-South Africa is one of the world's top destinations for servicing global features and factual content, supported by the DTIC rebates, so sound professionals here are seasoned to global standards.
-A long-established industry and film-school pipeline keep feeding skilled recordists into the pool.
-The convenient UTC+2 time zone keeps productions in step with European edit teams.
+South Africa is one of the world's top destinations for servicing global features and factual content, supported by the DTIC rebates, so sound pros here are seasoned to global standards.
+A long-set up industry and film-school pipeline keep feeding skilled recordists into the pool.
+The convenient UTC+2 time zone keeps shoots in step with European edit teams.

 ACT 03